afamiglietti/afamiglietti.github.io/research/congressmap.md

       and the most to fear from an energized body of left-leaning and centrist voters.</p>
       <p>You can use this map to find vulnerable congressional members near you, or near your friends and relatives.
 I was able to find some folks I knew who were
       represented by vulnerable republican members.
 Encourage your friends and relatives in these districts to reach out to their representatives, since their voices are more likely to have an impact and force GOP house members to oppose the Trump agenda.</p>
+      <p>For those of you who want to know more about how I generated this map, I took a list of congressional districts by <a href="https://en.wikipedia.org/wiki/Cook_Partisan_Voting_Index">Cook Report PVI</a> (a measure of how much a district "leans" Republican or democratic) and used
+      it to find all districts with a sitting Republican represntative and Republican PVI advantage of R+5 or less (fun fact, several R reps in D lean districts in CA).
+      Then I used google fusion tables to mash up the list with a shapefile map of congressional district boundaries.</p>
     </div>
 </div>